Red-bellied lemur: Range and distribution

 E. rubriventer occurs as far north as the Tsaratanana Massif at an elevation of 2400 m, then southerly to the Manampatrana River in a narrow strip of eastern Madagascar rainforest.
 In previous eras, its range extended further south to the Mananara River.
 This species is distributed thinly and is restricted only to intact rainforest; it does not occur at all on the Masolala Peninsula.

 The red-bellied lemur is sympatric with four other Eulemur species: in the extreme north of its range, the white-headed lemur E. albifrons; at mid-range, the common brown lemur E. fulvus; and in its southern range, the red-fronted brown lemur E. rufus and the gray-headed lemur E. cinereiceps.
 E. rubriventer is, however, easily distinguished from these relatives by the male's distinctive white eye "tear drops" and the rich darkness of the fur of both sexes.
 A distinction of appearance occurs within E. rubriventer in that northern range males (e.g. Mantadia National Park north) have a more distinctive reddish belly than the southern range counterparts, as in Ranomafana National Park.

 The forest type within the red-bellied lemur's range is characterized by dense evergreen vegetation, with a canopy of 25 to 35 m.
-Typical canopy genera include Dalbergia, Diospyros, Ocotea, Symphonia, and Tambourissa; emergents of Canarium, Albizia and Brochoneura acuminata are also present.
+Typical canopy genera include Dalbergia, Diospyros, Ocotea, Symphonia, and Tambourissa; emergents of Canarium, Albizia and Neobrochoneura acuminata are also present.
 The eastern lowland forests also have a rich diversity of Pandanus, bamboo, and epiphytic orchid species.